Grace/world-of-wordcraft/README.md

 A love letter to early MMORPGs from the 70s, 80s, and early 90s (also known as MUDs) designed for accessibility.
 In-game worldbuilding generated with OpenAI.

 ## Features
-- **Text-to-speech Gameplay**: Currently in development, featuring a built-in `speech on` command for speech-to-text functionality and a `speech repeat` command to replay visible game updates for the player.
+- **Text-to-Speech Accessibility**: Activate with the `speech on` command to narrate game events, offering a hands-free, immersive experience.
+Replay recent updates with the `speech repeat` command.
-- **Dynamic Room Generation**: Leveraging OpenAI to create immersive environments, with efforts underway to build a game engine that adds structure to the creative chaos of AI-generated prompts.
+- **Dynamic Room Generation**: Immersive environments crafted with OpenAI, with an evolving game engine to add structure to the creative chaos of AI-generated content.
-- **Player Roles and Privileges**: A hierarchical role system, including players, moderators, and admins, with escalating permissions.
+- **Hierarchical Role System**: Player roles include regular players, moderators, and admins, each with distinct permissions.
-- **In-Game Player Chat**: A robust chat system for real-time interaction between players.
+- **Real-Time Player Chat**: Engage with other players using a robust in-game chat system.
-- **Interactive NPCs**: Non-player characters equipped with dialogue options and tradeable items to enrich the gameplay experience.
+- **Interactive NPCs**: Encounter non-player characters with dialogue options and tradeable items to enhance gameplay.
-- **Player Inventory and Trading**: Manage inventory and trade items seamlessly within the game.
+- **Inventory and Trading**: Manage your items and trade seamlessly with other players.

 ## Deployment
 1. Clone the repository.